On May 7, 2019, Benton-Carroll-Salem citizens will have the vote on three different issues:

 The earned income tax is collected in the same manner as the state income tax: through employer withholding, or individual quarterly estimated payments, and annual returns.
 Employers are required to withhold the tax and submit payments to the state under the same rules and guidelines as they currently use to withhold the state income tax.
 Individuals subject to the tax are required to file an annual school district income tax return.

 The Benton-Carroll-Salem School District is facing unprecedented revenue loss through no fault of its own.
 State officials have confirmed that the magnitude of loss faced by B-C-S has not been faced by any other school district.
 There are two factors that contribute to these unprecedented loses.
 The first financial hit is due to the recent de-valuation of the Davis-Besse Nuclear Power Station by its owner, First Energy, through the Ohio Department of Taxation.
 De-valuation means that the Ohio Department of Taxation reduced the taxable value of the electric generation equipment at the plant.
-The de-valuation results in an annual loss of $4.6 Million beginning in 2018.
+The de-valuation has resulted in year to date loss of $2.1 Million.
 A second financial hit facing the District is the phase out of public utility tangible personal property (PUTPP) reimbursement payments from the state at the rate of approximately $278,000 per year, which began in 2015; and this loss is compounding.
 This phase out continues each year through 2030, which is a total loss of $4.5 Million when the phase out is complete.

 Over the past 7 years, the Board has prided itself on being fiscally conservative by looking at every job vacancy, and asking if staff can be more efficient and effective.
 The Board's fiscally conservative actions can be seen when looking at payroll expenses (which account for about 70% of the total budget).
 In Fiscal Year 2012, payroll was $11.5 Million.
 In that year, the Board made large cuts to staffing levels.
 As a result, in Fiscal Year 2013, payroll was $9.7 Million.
 Six years later, in Fiscal Year 2018, payroll expenses remain the same at $9.7 Million.
 This has been done while being innovative, adding services for students, and being one of the top performing school districts academically in the state.
 These efficiency measures will continue, but the magnitude of the annual revenue losses mean that the school district simply cannot cut its way out of the situation without drastically reducing educational opportunities for students.
 The school board is always looking for ways to always be fiscally conservative for our voters, and not just when money is needed.